ItWillBeBetter/aws-nitro-enclaves-workshop/workshop/content/my-first-enclave/secure-local-channel/_index.en.md

 Outside of this workshop, you can install CLI and vsock-proxy both from source code and the Amazon Linux repository.
 See [Nitro Cli Github Repo](https://github.com/aws/aws-nitro-enclaves-cli) for more details.
 {{% /notice %}}

 By default, the provided vsock-proxy allows routing of traffic only to port 443 of different KMS endpoints in regions all over the globe.
-It is done through a config file (that you can see at `/etc/vsock_proxy/config.yaml`) through an allowlist.
+The config file specifies allow list, that you can see at `/etc/vsock_proxy/config.yaml`.
 But for our example, we will point the proxy to a different website.
 You can use the `vsock-proxy.yaml` with sample code or create your custom file by running these commands:

 ```sh
 $ echo "allowlist:" >> your-vsock-proxy.yaml